opengauss-mirror/docs/content/en/docs/Toolreference/gs_upgradectl.md

-# gs\_upgradectl<a name="EN-US_TOPIC_0249632241"></a>
+# gs\_upgradectl<a name="EN-US_TOPIC_0289899212"></a>

-## Context<a name="en-us_topic_0237152425_en-us_topic_0059779035_sca8f0f932903424f8ce649c929720f23"></a>
+## Context<a name="en-us_topic_0287275999_en-us_topic_0237152425_en-us_topic_0059779035_sca8f0f932903424f8ce649c929720f23"></a>

-This tool helps you upgrade the current system based on new features provided by openGauss.
+You can determine whether to upgrade the existing system based on the new features provided by the openGauss and the current database status.

-The upgrade mode is in-place minor version upgrade.
+Currently, in-place upgrade and gray upgrade are supported.
+The upgrade modes are classified into major version upgrade and minor version upgrade.

+After you select an upgrade mode, the system automatically determines and selects a proper upgrade policy.

-In-place minor version upgrade: Services are stopped during the local upgrade, and all nodes in openGauss are upgraded at a time.
+In-place upgrade: During the upgrade, services must be stopped and all nodes must be upgraded at a time.

+Gray upgrade: supports operations on all service during the upgrade and upgrades all nodes at a time. \(This function is supported in versions later than openGauss 1.1.0.\)

-## Precautions<a name="en-us_topic_0237152425_en-us_topic_0059779035_s706621cd98574d11aa38de2448930953"></a>
+## Precautions<a name="en-us_topic_0287275999_en-us_topic_0237152425_en-us_topic_0059779035_s706621cd98574d11aa38de2448930953"></a>

+-   Do not perform the upgrade, scale-out, and scale-in at the same time.
+-   Virtual IP addresses are not supported.
+-   During the upgrade, do not change the values of the  **wal\_level**,  **max\_connections**,  **max\_prepared\_transactions**, and  **max\_locks\_per\_transaction**  GUC parameters.
+If the value is changed, the instance fails to be started after the rollback.
+-   You are advised to perform upgrade when the database system is idle.
+You can determine the upgrade time \(for example, holidays\) based on experience.
+-   Before the upgrade, ensure that the database is normal.
+You can run the  **gs\_om -t status**  command to query the database status.
+If the value of  **cluster\_state**  in the query result is  **Normal**, the database is normal.
+-   Ensure that the database mutual trust is normal before the upgrade.
+You can run the  **ssh hostname**  command on any node to connect to another node for verification.
+If no password is required for the interconnection between hosts, the mutual trust relationship is normal. \(Generally, the mutual trust relationship is normal when the database is running properly.\)
+-   Before and after the upgrade, the database deployment mode \(configuration file\) cannot be changed.
+Before the upgrade, the deployment mode is verified.
+If the deployment mode is changed, an error is reported.
+-   Ensure that the OS is healthy before the upgrade.
+You can use the  **gs\_checkos**  tool to check the OS status.
--   Services must be stopped during the upgrade.
+-   Services need to be stopped during in-place upgrade.
+Online upgrade supports all service operations.
--   The openGauss is running properly and data on the database nodes is synchronized.
+-   The database is running properly and data on the primary DN has been fully synchronized to standby DNs.
 -   Do not enable Kerberos during the upgrade.
 -   Do not modify the  **version.cfg**  file decompressed from the installation package.
--   Original archive log files will become invalid after the upgrade.
--   After the upgrade, the original binary directory will be deleted.
-Do not store personal data files in the binary directory.
+-   If the upgrade fails due to an exception, you need to manually roll back the upgrade.
+The next upgrade can be performed only after the rollback is successful.
--   If an exception occurs so that the upgrade fails and the automatic rollback fails as well during the upgrade process, you need to manually perform the rollback commands.
-After the rollback, the GUC parameters set during the upgrade become invalid.
+-   If the second upgrade is successful after the rollback, the GUC parameters that are set at the uncommitted stage become invalid.
--   During the upgrade, do not change the values of  **wal\_level**,  **max\_connections**,  **max\_prepared\_transactions**, and  **max\_locks\_per\_transaction**.
+-   Do not manually set GUC parameters during the upgrade.
+-   In gray upgrade, services are interrupted for less than 10s during the upgrade.
+-   During the upgrade, ensure that the kernel version is the same as the OM version before OM operations.
+That is, the kernel code and OM code are from the same software package.
+If the preinstallation script of an upgrade package is executed but the upgrade fails or the preinstallation script of a baseline package is not executed after the upgrade rollback, the kernel code is inconsistent with the OM code.
+-   If new columns are added to the system catalog during the upgrade, you cannot view these new columns by running the  **\\d**  command after the upgrade.
+However, you can run the  **SELECT**  command to query the new columns.
+-   The GUC parameter  **enable\_stream\_replication**  must be set to  **on**  for the upgrade.
+If this parameter is set to  **off**, the upgrade is not allowed.
+-   In gray upgrade, ensure that there are less than 200 concurrent reads and 200 concurrent writes.
+-   In a cluster with one primary node and multiple standby nodes, after the cluster is upgraded to a version later than openGauss 1.1.0, if  **listen\_addresses**  in the configuration file is changed to  **'\*'**, you need to change values of  **localport**  in  **replconninfo1, ......replconninfo\***  to the original values plus 5.
+For example, if the original value is  **16000**, you need to change it to  **16005**.
+Otherwise, the cluster fails to be restarted.
--   The upgrade can be performed only when the disk usage of the database node is lower than 50%.
+-   You are advised to perform the upgrade when the disk usage of the database node is less than 80%.

-## Syntax<a name="en-us_topic_0237152425_en-us_topic_0059779035_sa2c64f98e27946438ecbbb724ca673da"></a>
+## Syntax<a name="en-us_topic_0287275999_en-us_topic_0237152425_en-us_topic_0059779035_sa2c64f98e27946438ecbbb724ca673da"></a>

 -   Display help information.